spidgorny/blog/README.md

 > CTO - Chief Technology Officer - an typical abbreviation for a technical co-founder.
 There's also a CEO - Chief Executive Officer - business co-founder.

+#### TL;DR; The target audience for this blog is the craftsman who had an idea for the business, but doesn't know where to start.

 How do you find a co-founder?
 I am going to explain that in my next articles.
 Subscribe by [Watching] this [issue](https://github.com/spidgorny/blog/issues/1).